lucas2804/hardcore-rule/bdd-test-prescriptions-ebook/introduction.md

 **DO NOT WRONG ASSUME**

-- TDD is good, right?
+- TDD with Unit-testing is good, right?
 - But still not be able to replace acceptance testing from QA.
 - But won't solve all of your development problems.